VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 As card has the ability of deep nesting, you can add other cards or controls to it and create complex UI interfaces.

 #### API
-Shema interface for card looks like this:
+Schema interface for card looks like this:

 ```typescript
 interface CardSchema {